ossf/wg-best-practices-os-developers/docs/Concise-Guide-for-Developing-More-Secure-Software.md

 24. **Continuously improve**.
 Improve scores, look for tips, & apply as appropriate.
 25. **Manage succession**.
 Have clear governance & work to add active, trustworthy maintainer(s).
 26. **Prefer memory-safe languages**.
 Many vulnerabilities involve memory safety.
 Where practical, use memory-safe programming languages (most are) and keep memory safety enabled.
 Otherwise, use mechanisms like extra tools and peer review to reduce risk.
+27. **Ensure production websites only load from your own domains**. *Linking* to other domains is fine, but don't load JavaScript, CSS, images, etc. from other domains.
+For a counter-example, consider the [subverted polyfill.io revealed in 2024](https://blog.qualys.com/vulnerabilities-threat-research/2024/06/28/polyfill-io-supply-chain-attack).

-Welcome suggestions and updates!
+We welcome suggestions and updates!
 Please open an [issue](https://github.com/ossf/wg-best-practices-os-developers/issues/) or post a [pull request](https://github.com/ossf/wg-best-practices-os-developers/pulls).